Is It Okay To Pause Therapy? Mental Health Advice For Taking A Break

 • Not feeling a strong connection with your therapist–A therapeutic relationship should feel safe, respectful, and productive.
 If you are feeling disconnected or like you are losing progress, it might be time for a break or to change therapists.

+Outside of therapy, there are other support options that you can implement in everyday life to improve overall well-being.
+These can include connecting with close friends and family members who can support you during challenging real-life situations.
 Additionally, practicing techniques like mindfulness or journaling can help improve mental health during a break.
 Journaling can help you gain perspective and may provide new insights or ways of looking at the world.
-Mindfulness practices, like deep breathing, can help you stay calm during times of added stress.
+Mindfulness practices, such as deep breathing, can help you stay calm during periods of added stress.

-Planning for a pause from therapy
+How to talk to your therapist about planning for a pause from therapy

 1. Notify your therapist as far in advance as possible